filecoin-project/venus/CODEWALK.md

 ### Datastores

-The key-value datastores in the repo include persisted data from a variety of systems within Filecoin.
+The key-value datastores in the repo include persisted data from a variety of systems within venus.
 Most of them hold CBOR encoded data keyed on CID, however this varies.
 The key value stores include the badger, chain, deals, and wallet directories under `$HOME/.venus`.